JustDanMan/DriftMind/AZURE_BLOB_STORAGE_INTEGRATION.md

 ## 🎯 **Overview**

-The DriftMind system has been successfully extended with Azure Blob Storage to store original files and provide GPT-4o with enhanced context for answer generation.
+The DriftMind system has been successfully extended with Azure Blob Storage to store original files and provide GPT-5 Chat with enhanced context for answer generation.

 ## 📋 **Implemented Features**